 Summary: St Mary Magdalene, Apostle: A faithful disciple of Christ, Mary ministered to his needs after having seven devils cast out from her.
 Witnessed his crucifixion, was present at his burial, and was the first to see the risen Lord.
-Commissioned by Christ to proclaim the good news of his resurrection to […]
+Commissioned by Christ to proclaim the good news of his resurrection to the apostles (John […]

 The Da Vinci Code has stirred up a new interest in Mary Magdalene, but it seems obsessed with an imagined sexual relationship between her and Jesus.
 Fr John Murray PP takes this as his starting point, but goes on to highlight the more authentic tradition about the saint.